Eckohaus/Angular_Momentum_Reaction_Engine/Commercial Licence.md

 # License Grant.
 Corvin Dhali hereby grants the USER to access source files contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine.
 A non-exclusive; revocable; no derivative; non-commercial license.
 To view the source files held within the Licensed folder 2020_Angular_Momentum_Reaction_Engine.
 With no other rights to be associated or discerned from the folder 2020_Angular_Momentum_Reaction_Engine, and it’s contents.

-Corvin Dhali reserves for all other rights and interests not explicitly granted under this agreement.
+Corvin Dhali reserves all other rights and interests not explicitly granted under this agreement.
 Permitted uses granted to USER to access source files contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine Includes the installation within their personal google drive directory.
 A copy of the core files included within the directory named : 2020_Angular_Momentum_Reaction_Engine .
 Solely for personal and non-commercial use.
 All other internal business use case scenarios are to be discussed between Corvin Dhali and USER.
 And agreed upon within a separate service agreement.

 # Restricted Uses.
-The Licensed folder 2020_Angular_Momentum_Reaction_Engine each USER is not permitted to distribute, license, loan, or sell data files or any other related content contained or displayed in it.
+Permission is not granted to distribute, license, loan, or sell data files or any other related content contained or displayed within the folder 2020_Angular_Momentum_Reaction_Engine.
 Modify, alter, or create any derivative works, reverse engineer, decompile, decode, decrypt, disassemble, or derive any source code from the Licensed folder. the Licensed folder 2020_Angular_Momentum_Reaction_Engine.
 Or remove, alter, or obscure any copyright, trademark, or other proprietary rights notice on or in the Licensed folder 2020_Angular_Momentum_Reaction_Engine.

-# Updates Right to Updates.
-Subject to paragraph [RIGHT TO CHARGE FOR UPDATES], USER to access source files contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine may choose to use any updates or upgrades (collectively, "Updates") Corvin Dhali provides to the Licensed folder 2020_Angular_Momentum_Reaction_Engine, but only if they have a license to use the previous version of the Licensed folder and derivative works contained within.

-# License to Updates.
-Unless Corvin Dhali provides other terms in writing, USER to access source files contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine installation and use of any update will be subject to this agreement.
-Right to Charge for Updates.
-If USER to access source files contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine chooses to use an Update, Corvin Dhali may charge USER to access source files contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine to access source files contained within.
-NAMED folder : 2020_Angular_Momentum_Reaction_Engine for the use and installation of that Update.

 # Use of Previous Versions.
-USER to access source files contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine may continue to use the previous versions of the Licensed folder Angular Momentum.
-Subject to the terms of this agreement, provided that the Update and the previous version are installed on the same computers.
+All other previous versions of the folder 2020_Angular_Momentum_Reaction_Engine, are held within the same non-commercial bounds.
+As this commercial licence.

 # No Transfer of Previous Versions.
 USER to access source files contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine may not transfer the previous version to a third party.